cuba-platform/multitenancy-addon/README.md

 # Managing Tenants

-To manage tenants go to *Tenant management -> Tenants* screen.
+To manage tenants go to the *Tenant management -> Tenants* screen.

 Tenants are created and managed by global admins - users that don't belong to any tenant.

-Each tenant must have unique *Tenant Id*, *Root Access Group* and default administrator assigned.
+Each tenant must have a unique *Tenant Id*, *Root Access Group* and a default administrator assigned.

-Tenant access group serves the role of a root access group for tenant admins.
-Think **Company** access group, but for tenants.
-Tenant root access group can't be a parent of any other tenant's group, that is **sub-tenants are not supported**.
+The tenant access group serves the role of a root access group for tenant admins.
+Think the **Company** access group, but for tenants.
+The tenant root access group can't be a parent of any other tenant's group, that is **sub-tenants are not supported**.

-Creating tenants use tenant admin access group which is the same as *Root Access Group*.
-In the next versions of the add-on this preconditions will be set automatically.
+Creating tenants, use the tenant admin access group which is the same as *Root Access Group*.
+In the next versions of the add-on, these preconditions will be set automatically.

 # Tenant Permissions

-Tenant permissions are handled by [CUBA security subsystem](https://doc.cuba-platform.com/manual-latest/security_subsystem.html).
-Tenant permissions are compiled at runtime during user login and being stored in the user session.
-For implementation see `LoginEventListener` and `MultiTenancySecurityHandler`.
+Tenant permissions are handled by the [CUBA security subsystem](https://doc.cuba-platform.com/manual-latest/security_subsystem.html).
+Tenant permissions are compiled at runtime during the user logs in and stored in the user session.
+For implementation, see `LoginEventListener` and `MultiTenancySecurityHandler`.

-All tenants are implicitly assigned with a *Tenant Default Role*.
-The purpose of the role is to hide system functionality which must not be accessible to other tenants (JMX console, Server log and so on).
+All tenants are implicitly assigned the *Tenant Default Role*.
+The purpose of the role is to hide system functionality which should not be accessible to other tenants (JMX console, Server log and so on).

-Default tenant role is specified in `TenantConfig` (`cubasdbmt.defaultTenantRole`).
+The default tenant role is specified in `TenantConfig` (`cubasdbmt.defaultTenantRole`).
 It is assigned to all tenant users automatically in `SdbmtUserEntityListener`.

-Tenants can create their own user roles, so role editor has been modified.
-Additionally to CUBA requirement for users to have access to Permission entity, the system now allows the user to give only those permissions which he owns himself.
+Tenants can create their own user roles, so the role editor has been modified.
+Additionally to the CUBA requirement for users to have access to the Permission entity, the system now allows users to only give those permissions that they own.

-Meaning if the user has read-only access to some entity, he can't permit other users to modify it, however, he can prohibit users from reading it.
+This means that if a user has read-only access to an entity, so the user can't permit other users to modify it, but can prohibit users to read the entity.

 **Specific** and **UI** permissions have been hidden from tenants.

 # Authorization using the URL parameter

-You can create users with equal logins for different tenants, using a URL parameter.
+You can create users with the equal logins for different tenants, using a URL parameter.

-To enable this option add the following parameters to the `app.properties` and `web-app.properties` in the `core` and `web` modules:
+To enable this option add the following parameters to the `app.properties` and `web-app.properties` files in the `core` and `web` modules:

 * `cubasdbmt.loginByTenantParamEnabled`.
 Set it in `true`.
 * `cubasdbmt.tenantIdUrlParamName`.
 Set the tenant ID in this parameter.